Cassils (artist)

-Cassils is a performance artist, body builder, and personal trainer from Montreal, Quebec, Canada now based in Los Angeles, California, United States.
+Cassils is a visual and performance artist, body builder, and personal trainer from Montreal, Quebec, Canada now based in Los Angeles, California, United States.
 Their work uses the body in a sculptural fashion, integrating feminism, body art, and gay male aesthetics.
 Cassils is the recipient of a Guggenheim Fellowship, a Creative Capital Grant, a United States Artists Fellowship, a California Community Foundation Visual Artist Fellowship (2012), several Canada Council for the Arts grants, and the Rema Hort Mann Foundation Visual Arts Fellowship.
 Cassils is gender non-conforming, transmasculine, and goes by singular they pronouns.

 Education

 In 1997, Cassils received a BFA from Nova Scotia College of Art and Design (NSCAD) in Halifax, Canada.
 NSCAD's unconventional curriculum (where figure drawing classes included nude models jumping on a trampoline) and its faculty (in particular Jan Peacock and Garry Neil Kennedy) influenced their early political and feminist work in video and performance.

 Upon graduating from NSCAD in 1997, Cassils moved to New York City in 1997, interning at the Franklin Furnace assisting Martha Wilson with the digitization of the archive.
 In this context, they created early exhibitions and performances at the Holland Tunnel Gallery (1998), the Limelight, and PS122.
 Cassils left in 2000 to attend California Institute of the Arts on a merit scholarship; they received an MFA in 2002.